pendulum-project/ntpd-rs/MANAGEMENT_CLIENT.md

 # Management Client

-**The management client interface is unstable!
+**The management client interface format is unstable!
 Do you have suggestion for additional values to expose? let us know in an issue!**

 ntpd-rs comes with a management client for the daemon.
 This client can show the current state of the daemon, as well as change the log level and panic thresholds of the daemon.